 For more information on the wellness policy or to learn how to become involved with school wellness teams or the district wellness committee (CSHAC), please contact the Health and Physical Education Coordinator or the Nutrition Services Director.

 Each school has a representative School Wellness Team that meets at least four times a year and oversees school health and safety policies and programs.
 The team consists of at least six members from the school and community to include parent and student involvement.

-Each team uses Healthier Generation’s Healthy Schools Program assessment to monitor implementation of the District Wellness Policy in their school and the progress that is made.
+Each team uses Healthier Generation’s School Carolina Healthy Schools Assessment to monitor implementation of the District Wellness Policy in their school and the progress that is made.

 The team works together to develop and implement action plans based on their Healthy Schools Program assessment data.
 They create new initiatives that are feasible at their school and work to sustain their successful programs each year.

 This process continues each year to further develop their healthy school community.

 The Health and Physical Education Department and Nutrition Services support all schools in following the District Wellness Policy to implement new programs and sustain successful current programs.
 They work together to provide district-wide programming that all schools can utilize.

 Students and families have opportunities to provide suggestions on our school meals and/or meal programs served in our cafeterias.
 They can also share ideas on foods and beverages sold on campus which includes school campus canteens.
 All feedback will be shared with the wellness committee and/or designee.

 America's Healthiest Schools celebrates schools for implementing evidence-based practices to support the physical, mental, and social-emotional health needs of their learning community.